GevorgPetrosyan/hibernate-assessment/README.md

 * [Docker](https://www.docker.com/get-docker)

 ## Quick Start
-Make sure you have PostgreSQL database set up on you environment using credentials form __application.properties__ or use docker-compose to run dockerized database.
+Make sure you have PostgreSQL database on your environment using credentials form __application.properties__ or use docker-compose to run dockerized database.

 ### Run Dockerized database